docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 Hello, {name}

-``` - Use `` to disable warnings - Use `` for component documentation ## docs/svelte/03-template-syntax/02-if.md # {#if ...} ```svelte {#if expression}...{/if} {#if expression}...{:else if expression}...{/if} {#if expression}...{:else}...{/if} ``` Conditionally render content with if blocks: ```svelte {#if answer === 42}
+```` ## docs/svelte/03-template-syntax/02-if.md # {#if ...} Conditionally render content using if blocks. ## Syntax ```svelte {#if expression}...{/if} {#if expression}...{:else if expression}...{/if} {#if expression}...{:else}...{/if} ``` ## Examples Basic conditional: ```svelte {#if answer === 42}

 what was the question?

-{/if} ``` Chain conditions with `:else if` and `:else`: ```svelte {#if porridge.temperature > 100}
+{/if} ``` Multiple conditions: ```svelte {#if porridge.temperature > 100}

 too hot!